nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/software_maturity.rst

           Synchronizes and unsynchronizes with the stream.
         - The following limitations apply:

-          * BAP broadcast, one BIG, one of the two BIS streams (selectable).
+          * One BIG, one of the two BIS streams (selectable).
           * Audio output: I2S/Analog headset output.
-          * Configuration: 16 bit, several bit rates ranging from 24 kbps to 160 kbps.
+          * Configuration: 16 bit, several bit rates ranging from 32 kbps to 124 kbps.

         - Experimental
       * - **Unicast client**
-        - BAP unicast, one Connected Isochronous Group (CIG) with two Connected Isochronous Streams (CIS).
+        - One Connected Isochronous Group (CIG) with two Connected Isochronous Streams (CIS).

           Transmitting unidirectional or transceiving bidirectional audio using CIG and CIS.
         - The following limitations apply:

-          * BAP unicast, one CIG with two CIS.
+          * One CIG with two CIS.
           * Audio input: USB or I2S (Line in or using Pulse Density Modulation).
           * Audio output: USB or I2S/Analog headset output.
-          * Configuration: 16 bit, several bit rates ranging from 24 kbps to 160 kbps.
+          * Configuration: 16 bit, several bit rates ranging from 32 kbps to 124 kbps.

         - Experimental
       * - **Unicast server**
-        - BAP unicast, 1 CIG with 2 CIS streams.
+        - One CIG with two CIS streams.

           Receiving unidirectional or transceiving bidirectional audio using CIG and CIS.

           Coordinated Set Identification Service (CSIS) is implemented on the server side.
         - The following limitations apply:

-          * BAP unicast, one CIG, one of the two CIS streams (selectable).
+          * One CIG, one of the two CIS streams (selectable).
           * Audio output: I2S/Analog headset output.
           * Audio input: PDM microphone over I2S.
-          * Configuration: 16 bit, several bit rates ranging from 24 kbps to 160 kbps.
+          * Configuration: 16 bit, several bit rates ranging from 32 kbps to 124 kbps.

         - Experimental